SFM Foundation video contest

 She is a 2019 SFM Foundation scholarship recipient and is studying global resource systems and environmental studies at Iowa State University.

 In 2017, while in her junior year of high school, Erin’s father was in a car accident while working and suffered a traumatic brain injury that prevents him from being able to return to work.
 This has impacted Erin and her family tremendously.
+Hear her story and what her SFM Foundation scholarship means to her.

 Tatyana’s story